 Who do I contact for sewer back-up emergencies? (top)

-The most expedient remedy is to call your favorite plumber to clean out the sewer lateral as most problems originate there.
-If it is determined that the problem is not in the property owner’s pipes, you may contact Sewer Authority Mid-Coastside (SAM) who will clear blockages that occur in sewer lines in the street.
-The following information is from the SAM website found at http://www.samcleanswater.org/phone_numbers.htm: In the event of a sewer emergency such as sewage escaping the collection system or a sewage nuisance, call the Authority at: (650) 726-0124 day or night Follow the instructions given by the voice mail system.
-An Authority representative will contact you promptly.
+Call a plumber to clean out the sewer lateral as most problems originate there.
+If it is determined that the problem is not in the property owner’s pipes, you may contact Sewer Authority Mid-Coastside (SAM) who will clear blockages that occur in sewer lines http://samcleanswater.org/ In the event of a sewer emergency such as sewage escaping the collection system or a sewage nuisance, call the Authority at: (650) 726-0124

 Who do I contact regarding graffiti removal? (top)

 To report graffiti vandalism in progress, residents should call 911.
 If you want to report information about “taggers” anonymously, please call the HMB Sheriff Sub Station at (650) 726-8288.